ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 API mappings for TCP are as follows:

 Connection Object:
-: TCP connections between two hosts maps directly to Connection objects.
+: TCP connections between two hosts map directly to Connection objects.

 Initiate:
 : Calling `Initiate` on a TCP Connection causes it to reserve a local port, and send a SYN to the Remote Endpoint.